darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn-and-parametric.md

 exclusive
 : A straightforward method of combining masks is by multiplying together the individual pixel values from each of the component masks.

-: For a given pixel, the final mask will have value of 0 if _all_ of the individual masks are 0 at that location and it will only have a value of 1.0 if _all_ masks have a value of 1.0 at that location.
+: For a given pixel, the final mask will have value of 0 if _any_ of the individual masks are 0 at that location and it will only have a value of 1.0 if _all_ masks have a value of 1.0 at that location.
 This method of combination is known as _exclusive_.

 : Any individual mask can _exclude_ a pixel by setting its value to 0, regardless of what the other masks do.
 Once a pixel is excluded by a mask there is no way for another mask to include it again.